rinukkusu/spotify-dart/README.md

         });
       ```

-  2. Launch a WebView inside the app and listen for a redirect using [webview_flutter][webview_flutter].
+  2. Launch a WebView inside the app and listen for a redirect using [webview_flutter][].
       ```dart
         WebView(
           javascriptMode: JavascriptMode.unrestricted,